Personalised, Accurate Autism Assessments in Adelaide

 Social communication and social interaction across contexts:

-- Abnormal social approach, intrusive touching of others
+- Abnormal social approach, including intrusive touching of others.

-- Reduced sharing of interests, lack of showing
+- Reduced sharing of interests and a lack of showing or pointing out objects of interest.

-- Reduced sharing of emotions, lack of responsive social smile, failure to share enjoyment, and not showing pleasure in social interactions
+- Limited sharing of emotions, such as a lack of responsive social smiles, failure to share enjoyment, or not showing pleasure in social interactions.

-- Impairment in use and understanding of body postures and gestures
+- Challenges in using and understanding body postures and gestures.

-- Abnormal volume, pitch, and intonation in speech
+- Abnormalities in speech volume, pitch, and intonation.

-- Difficulties adjusting behaviour to suit social contexts
+- Challenges adjusting behaviour to suit different social contexts.

-- Problems making friends, reduced interest in others
+- Problems making friends and reduced interest in interacting with others.

 Restricted, repetitive patterns of behaviour, interests or activities: